-3.2.1 Specific criteria covered by Medicaid
+3.2.1 Specific criteria covered by both Medicaid and NCHC

 All residential services must be medically necessary.

 Approval for residential services must meet the criteria determined by the Division of Mental Health, Developmental Disabilities and Substance Abuse Service Definitions.